AbhiShekSiwa/Abhishek_Siwakoti/aboutme.md

 I’ve built trebuchets that can launch beanbags 50 feet, CAD models that print to spec, and I’m on my way to building a life that can lift others too.

-> If it has my name on it, I want it done right — whether it’s a flight sim, a design file, or the code behind this website.
-I can’t promise perfection, but I can promise I’ll give it everything I’ve got.

 Every class, every late night, every build that fails forward — it all comes back to this:
 **Make something better than what you were handed.**